Celebrating pregnancy after the loss of a baby looks different for everyone

 Surviving the loss of our first baby changed me forever.
 We waited till around 20 weeks to announce subsequent pregnancies, and I was always scared to assume we’d actually bring a newborn home until I walked through our front door with each of my daughters.

 Saying goodbye to that baby also gave me a deep compassion for other mamas who experience the loss of a baby through miscarriage, stillbirth or early infant loss.
-I donate a maternity session to MEND (Mommies Enduring Neonatal Death) each year to help a mama find joy again after surviving the worst pain imaginable.
+I donate a maternity photography session to MEND (Mommies Enduring Neonatal Death) each year to help a mama find joy again after surviving the worst pain imaginable.

-I don’t say this here to toot my own horn.
-Rather, working with a MEND mom during her rainbow baby session is a way to honor the daughter I lost.
+Working with a MEND mom during her rainbow baby session is a way to honor the daughter I lost.
 I think it’s easier on those mamas too, because they don’t have to explain anything to me.

-There isn’t a “right” or “wrong” way to celebrate a rainbow baby session.
+There isn’t a “right” or “wrong” way to celebrate a rainbow baby photography session.
 It’s all completely up to you, and I’d be honored to help you celebrate the baby you’re expecting, while we remember the sweet one gone all too soon.